 The individuals named in the accompanying form of proxy (the "Proxy") are directors or officers of the Company.
 A SHAREHOLDER WISHING TO APPOINT SOME OTHER PERSON (WHO NEED NOT BE A SHAREHOLDER) TO ATTEND AND ACT FOR THE SHAREHOLDER AND ON THE SHAREHOLDER'S BEHALF AT THE MEETING HAS THE RIGHT TO DO SO, EITHER BY INSERTING SUCH PERSON'S NAME IN THE BLANK SPACE PROVIDED IN THE FORM OF PROXY AND STRIKING OUT THE TWO PRINTED NAMES, OR BY COMPLETING ANOTHER FORM OF PROXY.
-A Proxy will not be valid unless the completed, dated and signed Proxy is received by Odyssey Trust Company at 323 - 409 Granville Street, Vancouver, British Columbia, Canada, V6C 1T2 by 10:00 a.m.
-(Vancouver time) on November 10, 2020 or if the Meeting is adjourned or postponed, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the date to which the Meeting is adjourned or postponed.
-Internet voting can be completed at http://login.odysseytrust.com/pxlogin, and mailing voting can be completed at http://login.odysseytrust.com/pxlogin, and mailing voting can be completed at Odyssey Trust Company, Stock Exchange Tower, 1230 - 300 5th Avenue SW, Calgary AB, T2P 3C4
+A Proxy will not be valid unless the completed, dated and signed Proxy is received by Odyssey Trust Company at 323 - 409 Granville Street, Vancouver, British Columbia, Canada, V6C 1T2 by 9:00 a.m.
+(Vancouver time) on June 7, 2022 or if the Meeting is adjourned or postponed.
+Internet voting can be completed at http://login.odysseytrust.com/pxlogin, and mailing voting can be completed at Odyssey Trust Company, Stock Exchange Tower, 1230 - 300 5th Avenue SW, Calgary AB, T2P 3C4

-A Shareholder who has given a Proxy may revoke it by an instrument in writing executed by the Shareholder or by the Shareholder's attorney authorized in writing or, if the Shareholder is a corporation, by a duly authorized officer or attorney of the corporation, and delivered either to the registered office of the Company, at 2080 - 777 Hornby Street, Vancouver, British Columbia, V6Z 1S4, at any time up to and including the last business day preceding the day of the Meeting or any adjournment of it or to the Chairman of the Meeting on the day of the Meeting or any adjournment of a Proxy does not affect any matter on which a vote has been taken prior to the revocation.
+A Shareholder who has given a Proxy may revoke it by an instrument in writing executed by the Shareholder or by the Shareholder's attorney authorized in writing or, if the Shareholder is a corporation, by a duly authorized officer or attorney of the corporation, and delivered either to the registered office of the Company, at 2080 - 777 Hornby Street, Vancouver, British Columbia, V6Z 1S4, at any time up to and including the last business day preceding the day of the Meeting or any adjournment of it or to the Chairman of the Meeting on the day of the Meeting or any adjournment of it.
+A revocation of a Proxy does not affect any matter on which a vote has been taken prior to the revocation.